stephanGarland/genSQL/README.md

   -n NUM, --num NUM     The number of rows to generate -o OUTPUT, --output OUTPUT
                         Output filename
-  -t TABLE, --table TABLE
+  -r, --random          Enable randomness on the length of some items -t TABLE, --table TABLE
                         Table name to generate SQL for --validate VALIDATE   Validate an input JSON schema